 The deficit reduction plan has resulted in plans for an unprecedented reduction in civil service budgets.
 And the Coalition’s ambitions for localism, transparency, outcome based commissioning and mutuals add to the pressure for change.

-In 2011 we worked with a group of Permanent Secretaries and Director Generals for 8 months to help them think about what reforms are needed if the Civil Service is to emerge confident and fit for purpose from this period of change.
+In 2011 we worked with a group of Permanent Secretaries and Directors General for 8 months to help them think about what reforms are needed if the Civil Service is to emerge confident and fit for purpose from this period of change.

 In June 2012 the new leaders of the Civil Service, Sir Jeremy and Sir Bob, and the Minister for the Cabinet Office Francis Maude published their Civil Service Reform Plan – launching it at the IfG.

 We produced seven tests to allow us to judge whether it was a good plan.
 Our verdict was that it was a promising start, with some bold ideas.
 But there are tough challenges if they are to make the progress that is needed.
 It will be important to apply the lessons from past civil service reforms.
 We will continue to track progress and provide challenge to senior leaders as the plan develops and the key actions are implemented.